Gabriel Bitar

-Gabriel Walid Bitar (غبريال وليد بيطار; born August 23, 1998) is a professional footballer who plays as a forward or midfielder for Canadian Premier League club York United FC.
+Gabriel Walid Bitar (غبريال وليد بيطار; born August 23, 1998) is a professional footballer who plays as a midfielder or forward for Canadian Premier League club Inter Toronto.
 Born in Canada, he plays for the Lebanon national team.

 Early life

-Bitar began playing soccer with the Ottawa Internationals at age four.
-He later joined the Ottawa Fury Academy.
+Bitar was born in Ottawa, Ontario, Canada, to Lebanese parents from the capital Beirut.
+He began playing soccer with the Ottawa Internationals at age four, later attending Franco-Cité Catholic High School and joining the Ottawa Fury Academy.

 University career

 In 2017, Bitar began attending Carleton University playing for the men's soccer team.
 In his first year, he was the top scorer in the country with 16 goals, as he won the OUA East Division Rookie of the Year, OUA East Division MVP, and U Sports Rookie of the Year awards and was named a First Team All-Canadian and First-Team OUA East All-Star, helping the Ravens to an OUA silver medal, scoring an additional four goals during the national tournament.

-In 2018, he finished third in the OUA in goals with 13 and added another 5 in the national tournament, while being named a Second Team All-Canadian and First Team OUA All-Star, as the Ravens won the bronze medal at the national championship.
+In 2018, he finished third in the OUA in goals with 13 and added another five in the national tournament, while being named a Second Team All-Canadian and First Team OUA All-Star, as the Ravens won the bronze medal at the national championship.
 In 2019, Bitar was a First Team OUA All-Star and Second Team All-Canadian.

 After the 2020 season was cancelled due to the COVID-19 pandemic, Bitar returned for 2021, helping the Ravens win a silver medal at the national championships, while being named a Tournament All-Star as well as an OUA East All-Star during the season.

 Club career

 Early career

 Bitar was part of the Ottawa Fury FC Academy and played for their Première ligue de soccer du Québec team in 2015 and 2016.
-In 2017, Bitar played for League1 Ontario side Ottawa South United, scoring six goals in thirteen league appearances, and playing once in the L1O Cup.
+In 2017, Bitar played for League1 Ontario side Ottawa South United, scoring six goals in 13 league appearances, and playing once in the L1O Cup.

 Cavalry FC

 Bitar was the first overall draft pick in the inaugural CPL–U Sports Draft, where he was picked by Cavalry FC of the Canadian Premier League on November 12, 2018.
-He signed with the club on April 24, 2019.
-He made his debut for Cavalry against Pacific FC in a Canadian Championship match on May 16.
+He signed with the club on April 24, 2019, and made his debut for Cavalry against Pacific FC in a Canadian Championship match on May 16.
 In August 2019, Cavalry announced that Bitar would return to Carleton University for the 2019 USports season.
 He was picked again by Cavalry in the 2019 CPL–U Sports Draft, this time sixth overall, but he did not join them for the 2020 season.